25 Most Futuristic U.S. Colleges and Universities

 This skyscraper is located on a platform next to the Court of Honor.
 There are chapels found in this property–the Jewish, Catholic, and Protestant.
 These religious sections have their entrances.
 The Protestant Chapel is built on the first floor, circled by tetrahedrons covered in aluminum, and has laminated glass windows.

-On the other hand, the Catholic Chapel found on the terrace level represents preshaped stonework making the ceiling design, with walls made of amber glass.
+On the other hand, the Catholic Chapel found on the terrace level represents preshaped stonework, making the ceiling design with walls made of amber glass.
 The circle-shaped Jewish Chapel is confined in slabs with glass stains and cypress frames.
-One floor is designated for massive all-religion space and the area for meetings.
+One floor is designated for massive all-religion space and an area for meetings.

 The USAFA’s Cadet Chapel is a figure of contemporaneity, an iconic religious structure that received recognition as the U.S. National Historic Landmark in 2004.